Ancient Civilizations or River Valley Civilizations

 Mohenjodaro means ‘mound of the dead’.
 It is located on the banks of the river Indus in the Larkana district of Sind (now in Pakistan).
 Harappa is situated on the banks of the river Ravi in the Montgomery district of western Punjab (in Pakistan).

 For many years after the discovery of these sites, it was believed that the civilization was confined to the valley of the Indus and its tributaries.
 However, later excavations of similar sites proved that this civilization extended far beyond the Indus Valley to many parts of northern and western India.
-About 2,800 sites have been discovered so far, making the Indus Valley civilization the largest civilization of the ancient world.

 Since the principal cities of this civilization were first discovered around the river Indus and its tributaries, it is referred to as the Indus Valley civilization.
 It is also called the Harappan civilization because Harappa was the first site to be unearthed and the features of the other sites resemble those of Harappa.